juliayslee/Plastic-Pollution-in-Oceans/README.md

 # Plastic-Pollution-in-Oceans

 My motivation for this project is to educate individuals with factual results about the immense plastic pollution in our oceans/waters today.
+Plastic Free July

 ### Notes on dataset columns: